 - The email was “Sent from my iPad”: Wouldn’t Georges make such a request from his work email address?
 Normally, yes.
 But remember, he’s allegedly tied up in meetings.
 Therefore, it’s conceivable that he would send a quick email from his iPad, versus opening up his laptop in the middle of the meeting.

 - The message contains no immediate request: While the hacker alludes to a task, the first email is meant to establish trust before making the request that leads to his financial payout.
 This technique is becoming more and more common in spear phishing attacks, as hackers attempt to lure recipients into a false sense of security.

-- Vade Secure detected the attack: At Vade Secure, we ‘eat our own dog food’ and use Vade Secure for Office 365 to protect our employees.
+- Vade detected the attack: At Vade, we ‘eat our own dog food’ and use Vade for Office 365 to protect our employees.
 As you can see in the screenshot, the solution identified the impersonation attempt and displayed our customizable spear phishing banner, alerting me to the spear phishing attack.

 Rather than simply go about my day, proud that our technology did its job, I decided to respond to the hacker and play along to see how the attack would play out.
 After deleting the warning banner and replying, “Yep, what do you need?”
 I received the following email: